Lyton505/afrotech-hackathon2024-open-source-wand/afrotech-hack-frontend/DevPostReadMe.md

 - **Open Source Standards**: How well does the contributor follow open source standards?
 We specifically look at the contributor’s ability to write good commit messages.

+A user picks a view(recruiter view or contributor view) and the time period for which a contributor will be evaluated.
+We then obtain the repository that most reflects the contributor, using a formula that gives:
+- 70% weight to their most popular repository(in terms of stars)
+- 20% weight to their largest repository(in terms of number of commits)
+- 10% weight to their most recent repository

+Once we pick a repository, we evaluate only commits made by that user in the repository.

 ## How we built it

+We built the Open Source Wand using various LLM apis, the Github API, ReactJS for the frontend, and Express for the backend.

+Open Source Wand's functioning works in 2 stages:
+- Preprocessing: data retrieval and cleaning
+- Processing: LLM analysis and evaluation

+The 2 stages above apply for all evaluations metrics, albeit implemented differently.

+### 1. Open souce standards

+We retrieve

 ## Challenges we ran into

+-

 ## Accomplishments that we're proud of